manyducksco/borf/packages/server/README.md

 # @woofjs/server

+> CAUTION: This package is extremely early in development.
+Breaking changes are expected and not all documented features are implemented yet.

 JSON API companion server for dogs. 🐕

 Support your client-side app with an API or create a dynamic server-rendered app.